Not-so-glass-like Caging and Fluctuations of an Active Matter Model

 Because for $d \leq 8$, the geometric percolation transition takes place below the mean-field localization, i.e., $\widehat{\varphi}_\mathrm{p}\leq \widehat{\varphi}_\mathrm{d}$~\cite{biroli2021interplay}, the two phenomena are then easily confounded.
-We here sidestep this problem by considering the case $d = 12$, where $\widehat{\varphi}_\mathrm{p} = 2.64(9)$ is well above $\widehat{\varphi}_\mathrm{d}$ for the BP-RLG~\cite{biroli2021interplay}.
+We here avoid this problem by considering the case $d = 12$, where $\widehat{\varphi}_\mathrm{p} = 2.64(9)$ is well above $\widehat{\varphi}_\mathrm{d}\approx 2.40$ for the BP-RLG~\cite{biroli2021interplay}.
 (The same holds for $d=10$~\cite{SI}.)
 In such high $d$, perturbative deviations (in $1/d$) from mean-field $d\rightarrow\infty$ physics are also rather small~\cite{charbonneau2024dynamics}.
 As expected from prior studies of active systems, the critical density grows with increasing P\'{e}clet number (Fig.~\ref{fig:msd}(b))~\cite{berthier2014nonequilibrium,liluashvili2017mode}.
 Interestingly, the effect eventually saturates at around 10\%.
 This gap is much larger than the $\sim 1\%$ predicted by MCT for $d=2$ systems with comparable activity~\cite{liluashvili2017mode}.
 The saturation further coincides with the percolation threshold, $\widehat{\varphi}_\mathrm{p}$, which provides a clear geometric upper bound to cage escapes.
-Put differently, by preferentially sampling low-dimensional features of caging, the active tracer sidesteps the entropic bottlenecks faced by the BP-RLG, and is hence largely oblivious to the associated instantons.
+By preferentially sampling low-dimensional features of caging, the active tracer effectively sidesteps the entropic bottlenecks of the BP-RLG in this regime~\cite{biroli2021interplay}, and is therefore largely oblivious to these instantonlike hopping processes.